Outer Wilds: Development and release

-After graduating in May 2013, Beachum took a job at the newly formed Mobius Digital, founded by his classmate Loan Verneau, who had worked on the Outer Wilds project, and actor Masi Oka.
+After graduating in May 2013, Beachum worked for a time at Microsoft, and in March 2014 took a job at Mobius Digital, founded in 2013 by his classmate Loan Verneau, who had worked on the Outer Wilds project, and actor Masi Oka.
 Several other members of the development team were hired by Mobius as well, as Oka had seen the game at a USC exhibition and was impressed by their work.
 There, they worked on mobile games, while continuing to work on Outer Wilds as a side project.
 Beachum also made a text adventure version of the game to prototype the story and mystery aspect of the game, which he publicly released in 2024.
-The team submitted Outer Wilds to the 2015 Independent Games Festival, where it won the Excellence in Design and Seumas McNally Grand Prize awards, and received honorable mention for the Excellence in Narrative and Nuovo Award categories.
+The team submitted Outer Wilds, which had implemented some but not all of the narrative elements of the text prototype, to the 2015 Independent Games Festival, where it won the Excellence in Design and Seumas McNally Grand Prize awards and received honorable mention for the Excellence in Narrative and Nuovo Award categories.

 In response to its positive reception, Mobius took the game on as a development project, with the aim of spending a year polishing it into a commercial game for Windows.
-Mobius launched a crowdfunding campaign for the game on Fig, the platform's first, raising US$125,000.
+Mobius launched a crowdfunding campaign for the game on Fig, after being invited to be the platform's first game, raising US$125,000.
 Beachum continued as creative director for the game, with Verneau as a designer, Logan Ver Hoef and Jeffrey Yu as programmers, and Beachum's sister Kelsey as writer.
 Mobius additionally hired art director Wesley Martin, who had initially seen the game at IGF.
 During this second phase of development, the team focused on creating a unified art style for the game and refining the design, but due to the time and budget constraints did not try to expand the game's size or increase the visual quality beyond the IGF version.
 Mobius later stated in 2024 that they did not expect that the game would reach a wide audience and would likely result in the closure of the studio, but that it could not afford to create a more complete and polished game.